 Ultimately, zero trust is about making sure the right people have the right access to the right things within an organization's network.
 That's about enablement as much as it is about controls.

-A Paradoxical Presentation

-While the CISOs the researchers spoke to tended to focus on the anticipation and promise of zero trust, the research turned up some warning signs too.
+A Paradoxical Presentation While the CISOs researchers spoke to tended to focus on the anticipation and promise of zero trust, the research turned up some warning signs too.
 For instance, it seems that excitement for the zero trust model can sometimes get ahead of what most security professionals, and their organizations, are doing in practice.
-Fewer than half of organizations globally (44%) operate with zero trust principles today-although a further 38% say they plan to adopt zero trust soon.
+39% of industrial CISOs say their organization operates with zero trust principles today, with a further 40% planning to adopt zero trust soon.
 Also noteworthy is the fact that the zero trust philosophy does not appear to be well understood by the wider business leadership-despite their familiarity with the term.
-While 58% of CISOs report that their executive team is asking them to pursue a zero trust approach, 51% state that their executive team or board doesn't actually understand what that means.
+While 54% of industrial CISOs report their executive team is asking them to pursue a zero trust approach, almost as many (47%) state that their executive team or board doesn't actually understand what that means.
 It's intriguing to see the extent to which security leaders are being asked about zero trust by their C-suite peers, but if CISOs are to realize their objective of being recognized as business enablers and strategic partners, they will need to avoid getting down into the weeds of tools and technologies when communicating with their C-suite peers.
 Concepts of zero trust (and zero friction) are both important only in terms of what that enables-risk mitigation and business enablement.

-The paradox of zero trust is that the ultimate closed environment creates the most open, agile, and innovative business The paradox at the heart of the zero trust model might be one reason why understanding and adoption of it remains relatively low.

-Zero trust principles introduce more controls and reduce access to the corporate network and applications, which all sounds like it should add friction and slow down the enterprise.
+The paradox at the heart of the zero trust model might be one reason why understanding and adoption of it remain relatively low.
+The paradox of zero trust is that the ultimate closed environment creates the most open, agile, and innovative business Zero trust principles introduce more controls and reduce access to the corporate network and applications, which all sounds like it should add friction and slow down the enterprise.
 Yet, counterintuitively, it actually increases the flexibility and speed of the organization-because these granular controls enhance confidence in decision-making.
 In other words, the paradox of zero trust is that the ultimate closed environment creates the most open, agile, and innovative business.